hilbix/ansible/README.md

 Ansible and Semaphore already offer automation.
 It looks a bit like I re-invent the wheel here.

 But this is wrong.
-Ansible and Semaphore do not offer authenticated automation and needs some option, which simply do not exist:
+Ansible and Semaphore do not offer authenticated automation.
+Also I need some features, which simply do not exist.

 Considere a triple offline situation: